asmaloney/gactar-vscode/README.md

 It implements syntax highlighting, provides snippets to quickly create an amod file or add productions, and allows you to run gactar directly through VS Code.

+In order to run amod files, gactar needs to be [installed](https://github.com/asmaloney/gactar#installation) and you will need to add the path to the installation in your VS Code gactar settings (see "Installation Folder" in the [Configuration section](#configuration) below).

 ## Features

 ### Syntax highlighting